team-earth/a2a-human-extension/doc/Extending-A2A-Human.md

 ## IX.A – Introducing “Actors” as Independent Participants

-Throughout this essay, we've introduced several terms to describe participation in decentralized problem-solving systems:
+Throughout this discussion, we've introduced several terms to describe participation in decentralized problem-solving systems:

 * In **G-O-S-R**, we focus on **Resources** — concrete programs or entities implementing specific Solutions.